Shopify/checkout-sheet-kit-swift/README.md

 }
 ```

+To help optimize and deliver the best experience the SDK also provides a [preloading API](#preloading) that can be used to initialize the checkout session in the background and ahead of time.

 ### Configuration

 The SDK provides a way to customize the presented checkout experience via the `ShopifyCheckout.configuration` object.

 #### `colorScheme`
 By default, the SDK will match the user's device color appearance.
-This behavior can be customized via `colorScheme` property:
+This behavior can be customized via the `colorScheme` property:

 ```swift
 // [Default] Automatically toggle idiomatic light and dark themes based on device preference (`UITraitCollection`)